-Impacts: Increased groundwater pumping has reduced or eliminated flows from Fish Springs, Big and Little Seely Springs, Hines Spring, Big and Little Blackrock Springs, and Reinhackle Spring.
-This has caused significant adverse impacts to vegetation at several of these spring areas.
-Project Description/ Mitigation Measure: No on-site mitigation will be implemented at Fish Springs and Big Blackrock Springs; however, the CDFG fish hatcheries at these locations serve as mitigation of a compensatory nature by producing fish that are stocked throughout Inyo County.
+Impacts: Increased groundwater pumping has reduced or eliminated flows

+Mitigation Measure: No on-site mitigation will be implemented at Fish Springs and Big

+Blackrock Springs; however, the CDFG fish hatcheries at these locations serve as mitigation of a compensatory nature by producing fish that are stocked throughout Inyo County.
 The Lower Owens River Project provides compensatory mitigation.

-Mitigation Goals/ Strategies/Actions: To allow CDFG to continue fish hatchery operations at Big Blackrock and Fish Springs.
-Project Status/ Effectiveness: Hatchery operations are continuing.
-The Lower Owens River Project has been implemented.
-Mitigation Plan Required/Status: No.
+Strategies/Actions: To allow CDFG to continue fish hatchery operations at Big

+Blackrock and Fish Springs.

+Effectiveness: Hatchery operations are continuing.
+The Lower Owens River

+Project has been implemented.